THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 This cruise starts and ends in San Diego with port stops in Mexico in between.

-There are many closed-loop cruises which sail out of the port of Cape Canaveral.
+There are many closed-loop cruises that sail out of the port of Cape Canaveral.

 The Disney Dream Bahamian cruises are closed loop cruises.
 Also the Disney Fantasy sails on Western Caribbean and Eastern Caribbean itineraries which are all closed loop cruises.